"You say he's kind. But why do your eyes look so tired?"

 ---

-I sat up, heart racing.
+I sat up, heart hammering.

 And that's when I saw her.

 A group of women in cloaks approached, but one stood apart.
-A tall, dark-skinned woman with a sword on her back and a quiet fire in her eyes.
+A tall, dark-skinned woman with a sword on her back and quiet fire in her eyes.

 "She has arrived," the woman said.